OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix an issue that could make oned to crash when creating a Virtual Network <https://github.com/OpenNebula/one/issues/2985>`__.
 - `Fix an issue with the generation of the short body at the DB migrator <https://github.com/OpenNebula/one/issues/2995>`__.
 - `Fix an issue with oneprovision batch mode <https://github.com/OpenNebula/one/issues/2964>`__.
-- `Fix an issue wiwth oneprovision ansible errors <https://github.com/OpenNebula/one/issues/3002>`__.
+- `Fix an issue with oneprovision ansible errors <https://github.com/OpenNebula/one/issues/3002>`__.
+- `Fix an issue with oneprovision custom ansible connection parameters <https://github.com/OpenNebula/one/issues/3005>`__.